pravj/blog-repo/content/blog/how-to-read-paul-graham-s-essays.md

 +++
+aliases = ["/blog/how-to-read-paul-graham-essays/"]
 date = 2020-11-21T18:30:00Z
 description = "Paul Graham's essays categorised on different parameters, to help you read them." tags = ["Paul Graham", "Essays", "Startups", "Reading"] title = "How to read Paul Graham's essays?"

 +++
 Before you start reading this piece, I want to inform that the question presented here is equivalent to a mathematical problem that has multiple possible answers.
 The answer depends on you; how do you arrive on one of his articles, and what are you seeking.

     Sounds like a zen proverb, right?